 Fonts seem innocent when on the computer.
-Most of the time, we do not even pay attention to the fonts on web pages except when they are too hard on eyes.
+Most of the time, we do not even pay attention to the fonts on web pages except when they are too hard on the eyes.
 But untrusted fonts on web pages may be misused by hackers to compromise your network.
-This post explains how to block untrusted fonts in Windows 10.
+This post explains how to block untrusted fonts in Windows 11 and Windows 10.

 But when the fonts on a webpage are not present on our computer – i.e., the local fonts folder – a copy of that font is loaded into our computer’s memory, and that is when a cybercriminal can gain access to your network.